kodehort/eslint-config-kodehort/README.md

 `eslint-config-kodehort` is a curated set of ESLint configurations that can be across our projects and can be used in your projects.
 It includes a set of rules that are designed to help you write clean, maintainable, and error-free code.
+It is inspired by the config in [template-typescript-node-package](https://github.com/JoshuaKGoldberg/template-typescript-node-package) but with further customisation and intended to be included as a dependency across our projects.
+Rather than add this all to a template it is included as a package enabling updates to be pulled forward into consuming projects.

 ## Installation